 I probably have the worst of luck.
 I hardly ever get a good enough trosky to work.
 Between being perched on the spare tyre or cramped up in the back seat while a stout old lady or cantankerous man spread themselves in the desired edge seat.
 In the trains, I’d most often stand throughout the journey to my stop.
 I shouldn’t complain about that but it gets to me every time.
 I loathe it when the trosky drivers decide to take the untarred shortcuts in a bid to outrace other troskies for more passengers.
 They jarred my bones and made my cramped plight even more pitiful.
 I’d dream of owning a car but I don’t even know how to drive.
 All the potential driving license money going down one frizzy haired drain.
 Or used to.

 The new apartment signs rankle me the most.
 Shiny building blocks with nice views and astronomical prices.
 Certainly not worth me busting a spleen.
 I take careful note to see my favourite hated billboard.
 Hers.
 Yeah, she modelled for this herbal toothpaste thingy and they loved her for it.
 For me it was the beginning of the end.
 Her dimpled smile winked at me, reminding me of how her overnight popularity and need to look the part took her further away.
-She wasn’t even paid a dime for the billboard.
+She wasn’t even paid a dime for the billboard; or so she claimed.
 I sighed heavily and thought of work.
 Work was in a cramped office space in downtown Accra.
 I worked as head of outdoor services.
 It’s just a fancy name for delivery boy.
 We delivered sanitary items to hotels and corporate offices all over.
 I’m only the head because I can’t drive.
-Too smart for my boss to let me go and too desperate to demand a higher wage, I feel stuck here often.
-All I do is stamp and verify all day; stamp and verify.
+Too smart to let go and too desperate to demand a higher wage, I feel stuck here often.
+All I did was stamp and verify, stamp and verify.

 The pay stinks.
 I’ve come close to quitting so many time but my mom tells me to stay “because there are no jobs anymore.”
 The ex-girlfriend used to take up half the amount every month.
 I remember having to deal with money launderers because she wanted an iPhone 7 for her birthday.
 I still haven’t been able to pay off that debt.
 The scars crisscrossing my potbelly remind me every time it gets cold.
 Rent and food and transportation take up the rest.
 I don’t remember the last time I saw my friends or went to the movies or had a drink.
 It’s virtually impossible to.
 I subsist every single month.
 Most of the time I look good so my poverty hardly shows on my face.
 My mom (bless her soul) brings me new clothes every month from when she goes shopping for things for her boutique.
 I haven’t been to church in forever.
 I’m just too tired from working six days a week.
 I need money.
 Trouble is I need money to make money